 Now that all the brake shoes are in place you can add the end bracing (22) if building a shock absorbing wagon.
 These should be folded up to follow the profile of the chassis at the ends.
 Note that they are handed depending on which side they are for.
-On those located on kit B.51 fold the tops over to represent the channel section used on the real thing.
-This was only found on the main longitudinal beams with the angled pieces being L section.
+Fold the tops over to represent the channel section used on the real thing.
+This was found on the main longitudinal beams with the angled pieces being L section.
 Locate in the chassis using the tabs and slots to aid alignment and solder in place.